chenh19/github/README.md

-# How to use GitHub
-A 5-Minute Tutorial
+# How to use GitHub: A 5-Minute Tutorial